 In contrast, the disease worsened after five years in the 62% of patients that did not receive radiotherapy treatment, 30% then needed surgery.

-The success rate of radiotherapy is lower in the later stages of the disease when the fingers are more contracted.
+The success rate of radiotherapy for Dupuytren’s is lower in the later stages when the fingers are more contracted.
 However, in some cases, the contracture can be released with a needle aponeurotomy and then treated with radiotherapy in order to stop the contracture recurring and to prevent disease in the rest of the hand forming a contracture.